Federal workers miss first paycheck as shutdown poised to become longest in U.S. history

 Breaking News Emails

-Federal workers woke up to a harsh reality on Friday when they did not receive their expected paychecks for the first time as the partial government shutdown reached a record 21st day and is poised to become the longest in U.S. history.
+Federal workers woke up to a harsh reality on Friday when they did not receive their expected paychecks for the first time as the partial government shutdown entered its 21st day.

 An estimated 800,000 federal employees have been furloughed or are working without pay, throwing everything from airport security to environmental protection to federal resources for low-income housing into jeopardy.

 The last government shutdown to have lasted this long was the impasse that stretched from December 1995 to January 1996, when President Bill Clinton and the GOP-controlled Congress were at loggerheads.
-As of Friday afternoon, President Donald Trump and Congress appeared no closer to a deal to reopen the government.
+As of Friday afternoon, with the shutdown poised to become the longest in U.S. history, President Donald Trump and Congress appeared no closer to a deal to reopen the government.

 Government shutdown: Workers not paid as impacts drag onJan.
 11, 201902:46